AyyasyRosadi/Electron-Webview-App/readme.md

 simple way:

 1. Installing Package
+> if you dont have npm or yarn you can download from this url https://nodejs.org/en/download

 - using npm: "run npm i"
 - using yarn: "yarn install"
 2. Create .env file and insert your url name,you can see the example like on .example.env file.